Outgoing Programs of External Sponsors for Doctoral Researchers

 Period/amount of funding:

-up to USD 450,000 per team and year (depends on the number of members of the teams) for three years
+Up to USD 450,000 per team and year (depends on the number of members of the teams) for three years

 Deadline: